gryadka/js/README.md

 1. Alice reads a value
 2. Alice tells Bob the observed value via an out of the system channel (a rumor)
-3. Bob reads a value but the system returns a value which is older than the rumor
+3. Bob reads a value, but the system returns a value which is older than the rumor

 It gives a hint how to check linearizability: